ScottBrenner/asot-jupyter/_posts/2020-05-02-artist-plays.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>From the data available on Spotify, we can say 43% of artists played on A State of Trance were played exactly once.
-A full list of artists played once appears below, collapsed:</p>
+A full list of artists played once appears below:</p>

 </div>
 </div>